terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 * Submit an external code to a cloud HPC and wait for it to complete
 * Run an internal physics tool

-Here it just a tiny bit of math locally.
+Here it just does a tiny bit of math locally.

 .. code-block:: python
     :caption: ``myapp/fluxSolver.py``